Last Updated on

 These taxpayers are required to use the BIR Form 1901:

-- Single proprietors, whether Filipinos or foreigners (resident/non-resident)
+- Sole proprietors, whether Filipinos or foreigners (resident/non-resident)

 - Professionals who are practicing their profession